JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.1/NotesIDE.md

 - Stepping to observe each line of code executing one at a time
 - Set breakpoints
 - Testing code without having to fully compile everytime
+- Error diagnostics - messages from the compiler / interpreter describing the error produced

 ## Code editing
 - Autocompleting code